 Fixed points of the RG are valuable.
 Each one describes a possible long-wavelength behavior, and each one has its own basin of attraction.
 That basin of attraction includes lots of models which are in some sense 'different': they differ in microscopic details of values of couplings, and sometimes even more dramatically.
-Two important examples: (1) a lattice model and a continuum model can both reach the same fixed point.
-The idea is that if the correlation length is much longer than the lattice spacing, the magnetization looks like a continuous field, and we can interpolate between the points.
+Two important examples: (1) a lattice model and a continuum model can both flow to the same fixed point.
+The idea is that if the correlation length is much longer than the lattice spacing, the lattice variable looks like a continuous field, and we can interpolate between the lattice points.
+And at a fixed point scale invariance requires that the correlation length be infinity (or zero).
 (2) a model with two states per site (like an Ising magnet, the subject of this section) and a model with infinitely many states at each site can flow to the same fixed point.
 Here's a picture of how that might come about.
-Suppose we have at each site a variable called S which lives on the real line, and it is governed by the potential energy function $V(S) = g(S^2 - 1)^2$ .
-(So for example the Boltzmann distribution is $e^{-\beta V(S)}$ .
+Suppose we have at each site a variable called S which lives on the real line, and it is governed by the potential energy function $V(S) = g(S^2 - 1)^2$.
+(So for example the Boltzmann distribution is $e^{-\beta V(S)}$.)
 The parameter g might be relevant, in the sense that $g \to \infty$ at long wavelengths.
 This process of making g larger is depicted in the following figures (left to right g = 1, 11, 21):